Rakeela/dragora-notes/2021-6-13-One-Hundred-and-Twenty-Second.md

 My first attempt at citrus fudge is... flawed.
 It's edible, but I'd be pretty dissatisfied if I bought this from the store.
 It has a good first bite and there are perceptible traces of the aftertaste it should ideally have.
 I think an 'ideal' citrus fudge would melt away into a lingering citrus aftertaste.
 This however, I can't linger on, it doesn't taste good to have it melting in my mouth.

 ---
+It's not true that everything I cook is keto.
+I like mung beans.
+They're not really keto-friendly.
+If I needed to be keto for medical reasons, they'd be a violation of it.

+---
+I feel like I'm not hard enough in some ways.
+Mostly, I feel like I should harden my rejection of meat.
+I don't believe that all meat-eating is uncompassionate, as I don't believe all farmers are evil... but if I don't avoid meat completely, I have no practical way to evade consuming factory-farmed meat.

+As I was thinking about the above I thought that I should include rejecting sugar in there, but I really resent that sugar is as unhealthy as it is.
+I think pleasure should be less... unhealthy.
+I don't think sugarcane suffers in the harvest, so I don't feel like it has the same virtue impetus on it.

+I have bacon in the fridge.
+I'm not sure if I should have bacon in the fridge, but I do.

+---
 Back to [[day-post-archive]]